NEA Partnership Funding

 - Urban Grant Template ( MSWORD, 37 KB, 2 pg.)

-- Submit your Urban Grant application (upload your completed template here)
+- Submit your Urban Grant application

 Each year the NEA Center for Organizing, in collaboration with NEA-Retired, awards State Organizing Grants to State Retired entities.
 Grants must be used for membership recruitment, Organizing New Retired Locals, Retired Organizing Projects, Creating Retired Activist, Developing Retired Leaders, and Developing and Strengthening Community Partnerships.
+Current funding for this grant have already been committed to state and local affiliates.
+Any partnership applications received will be considered for funding in the 2015-16 fiscal year.

 - Deadline: August 1